WebDevStudios/WDS-Coding-Standards/README.md

 - Changed `WebDevStudios-phpcs` to just `WebDevStudios` for compatibility with namespaces and new sniffs added later [#12](https://github.com/WebDevStudios/WDS-Coding-Standards/pull/12)

+Note, this release breaks some things.
+When you update to this version, you will need to update your coding standard to `WebDevStudios` vs the old `WebDevStudios-phpcs` which should no longer work.

 ## 1.0

 - Initial ruleset based on WordPress-Extra